Richard-Burns/SimpleMixer/README.md

 New Features
 - A new tab was added in the grid allowing you to create audio playlists.
 - The button to setup test audio was replaced with new page that allows you to configure either single test audio files or playlists.
+Known Issues
+- if the audio file is shorter than the transition weird things will happen.
+- When you make changes to the configuration of the autoMediaPlayer you sometimes need to reset it via the Reset pulse button.
+You can do this directly from the UI by opening the Music configuration button.

 ###### 1.1.1